What are Facts and Dimensions

 Some common characteristics of facts include:

 b.
-Quantitative: Facts always appears as numbers.
-They measure volumes, costs, and earnings, among other things.
+Quantitative: Facts are always numbers.
+They represent things like quantities, costs, and earnings.

 Example of Facts: